lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 draft: false
 ---

-### Do you want to make a seat reservation system on your website?
+### Do you want to make a seat booking platform on your website?

 This post will describe steps to design a seat reservation system for music festival website made with JavaScript.

-It will show how to use [React](https://reactjs.org/), 2d canvas and [Konva](https://konvajs.org/) framework to make high performance widget.
+It will show how to use [React](https://reactjs.org/), 2d canvas and [Konva](https://konvajs.org/) framework to make high-performance widget.

 _[Open demo](https://okqzo.codesandbox.io/).
-Looking for a help with similar application?
+Looking for help with a similar application?
 [Contact me](/consulting)._

 ## The idea

-The client need ability to reserve and book seats to the music festival directly on the website.
+The client need the ability to reserve and book seats to the music festival directly on the website.
 It is important to see available sections, seats and their prices.

-For some period of time the client was using [https://www.seats.io/](https://www.seats.io/) to render seats chart and to allow selecting and booking.
-But as prices was coming up and there were some issues with backend integration and making sure that there is no double booking, the client decided to make its own solution to inject into main website.
+For a while the client was using [https://www.seats.io/](https://www.seats.io/) to render seats chart and to allow selecting and booking.
+But as prices were coming up and there were some issues with backend integration and making sure that there is no double booking, the client decided to make its own solution to inject into the main website.

-So the task was to create a similar solution with some simplifications that allows to draw charts like (seats.io sample):
+So the task was to create a similar solution with some simplifications that allow to draw charts like seats.io:

 ![Seatsio demo](img/case-study-seat-reservation-widget-seatsio.png)